VERY Short Bio

 Books: Cunningham published his debut novel, The Green Age of Asher Witherow (Unbridled Books), at age 26.
 Set in nineteenth-century Northern California, The Green Age served as the inaugural title for independent publisher Unbridled Books, was widely acclaimed, was selected by the American Booksellers Association as a #1 Indie Next Pick, was a Finalist for the Indie Next Book of the Year Award in a shortlist with Marilynne Robinson’s Gilead, Philip Roth’s The Plot Against America, and Joyce Carol Oates' The Falls, was named a “Best Book of the West” in the Salt Lake Tribune, and was dubbed a "Regional Classic" by the Mountain & Plains Booksellers Association.
 Foreword Reviews praised The Green Age as "a feat reminiscent of William Styron's Lie Down in Darkness," and later called Cunningham "one of America's most promising voices."
 Pulitzer Prize winner Robert Olen Butler called the novel "a startling accomplishment," and Booklist said it "displays a mastery that is surprising in a novelistic debut."
 The Green Age was published in Germany, Austria, and Switzerland by Atrium Verlag.
 Audible released an audio edition in 2014.

-Cunningham has subsequently published five other books, most recently Funny-Ass Thoreau, featured on Lit Hub, Arts & Letters Daily, the Paris Review Daily, and elsewhere, and the Flann O'Brien Award Finalist Partisans, which New Pages called "Part fable, and an all-out plea for the love of good stories and the talent to tell them."
+Cunningham has subsequently published five other books, most recently Funny-Ass Thoreau, featured on Lit Hub, Arts & Letters Daily, the Paris Review Daily, and elsewhere, and the Flann O'Brien Award Finalist Partisans, which received the praise of the legendary John Berger, who called it a book "in which we join forces," and which New Pages called "Part fable, and an all-out plea for the love of good stories and the talent to tell them."
 Cunningham's The Honorable Obscurity Handbook, an existential guide to the creative life, was lauded by Cynthia Ozick as "Ingenious ... important, wholly absorbing, inspiring and inspiriting."
 Cunningham's short story collection Date of Disappearance appeared in illustrated limited edition and was lauded as "deeply seductive" by The Oregonian.
 His book The Flickering Page (2014), an illustrated treatise about the implications of e-reading, weaves together some of the most cogent thought about technology and "technological revolutions" from the past fifty years.

 Further Publications, Fellowships, etc.: Cunningham's short stories and nonfiction have appeared in many publications including Alaska Quarterly Review, Boulevard, Catamaran Literary Reader, Epoch, Glimmer Train, The Kenyon Review, Oregon Humanities Magazine, Poets & Writers, and Tin House.
 His writing is frequently included in university curricula and his stories have been featured in live performance by the New Short Fiction Series of Southern California.
 Cunningham is the subject of a short documentary by filmmaker Scott Ballard, and the recipient of grants and fellowships from Literary Arts, the Oregon Arts Commission (2007; 2013), the Oregon Community Foundation (for Atelier26 Books), and the Regional Arts & Culture Council, as well as residencies at the Yaddo Colony (2010; 2014).
 Since 2010 he has contributed regularly to the Books section of The Oregonian.
 He was cited in the Dzanc Books list of 20 Writers to Watch.